You’ve probably heard the story of Sir Isaac Newton and the apple falling on his head.

 The first part of the law makes sense because an object at rest typically does not start moving on its own.
-The ball sitting in your palm will not move unless you move it, right?
+The ball in your palm will not move unless you move it, right?

-For us to understand the first law, we must examine all the forces acting on a body in motion.
+To understand the first law, we must examine all the forces acting on a body in motion.

-On Earth, some forces impede motion such as air resistance and friction.
+On Earth, some forces impede motion, such as air resistance and friction.
 These forces slow us down, which is why a constant force must be applied to keep moving.

 Let us take an ice-skating rink as an example.
-If you push a hockey puck, it will glide farther than it would if you glide it in the ground because the ice has little friction.
+If you push a hockey puck, it will glide farther than it would if you glide it on the ground because the ice has little friction.
 Now, imagine if you glide a hockey puck on a frictionless surface.
 The hockey puck will continue moving with whatever velocity it has after leaving the stick unless a force acts on it.

 This simple demonstration is exactly how objects move in space.
 Celestial bodies move at a constant velocity and never stop moving.

-Comparing the motion in space with the motion on Earth, we should take note that the motion in space is the normal motion and the motion on Earth is a special case.
+Comparing the motion in space with the motion on Earth, we should note that the motion in space is the normal motion and the motion on Earth is a special case.

 The ability of an object to resist changes in motion is called inertia.
 Force must be applied to keep an object moving and to make it stop moving.
 Motion with constant velocity, as in the case of celestial bodies, does not require force.